Skip to content

 JFrog Xray scan results showing recursive dependency analysis with CVE details and severity levels

 Xray analyzes the complete dependency graph of every artifact.
-For Docker images, it examines the base image, every layer added during build, and all packages installed at each stage.
-For Java applications, it traces through nested JARs and their transitive dependencies.
+For Docker images it examines the base image, each build layer, and all packages installed at each stage; for Java applications it traces through nested JARs and their transitive dependencies.

-A common scenario: a direct dependency that itself depends on a vulnerable library.
-Without recursive scanning, this stays hidden until someone exploits it.
+A common scenario: a direct dependency that itself pulls in a vulnerable library two levels deep.
+Without recursive scanning, that stays hidden until someone exploits it.

 Impact analysis